 In 1987, the Nature Conservancy initiated the Northern Illinois Butterfly Monitoring Network to explore the effects of habitat management on invertebrates.
 Doug Taron became the head of the program in 1989.
 When he joined the Chicago Academy of Sciences / Peggy Notebaert Nature Museum in 1997, the Illinois Butterfly Monitoring Network became the institution’s flagship community science program soon after.
 Initially, the program monitored just seven sites in the Chicagoland area.
 As the number of IBMN volunteers grew, so did the number of monitored routes.

-Today, the Illinois Butterfly Monitoring Network engages over 100 citizen scientists every year to collect quantitative data on butterfly populations on over 100 routes across Illinois.
+Today, the Illinois Butterfly Monitoring Network engages over 100 community scientists every year to collect quantitative data on butterfly populations on over 100 routes across Illinois.
 The goal is to provide data collected with a standardized protocol that allows land managers to evaluate long-term trends in a changing landscape.
-All across Illinois, citizen scientists are monitoring butterflies and providing scientists with critical data that paints a picture of where butterflies are thriving and how populations and habitats are changing.
+All across Illinois, community scientists are monitoring butterflies and providing scientists with critical data that paints a picture of where butterflies are thriving and how populations and habitats are changing.

 How Do Researchers Use This Data?